Sn0wfly/wplacer-autologin/readme.md

 - **Timeouts**: Verify your test URL and `sitekey` are correct for your own setup.
 - **Proxy errors**: Make sure entries in `proxies.txt` are valid and live.

+## Concurrent Processing Features

+### Performance Improvements
+- **5-10x faster processing**: Multiple accounts processed simultaneously
+- **Thread-safe operations**: Safe concurrent access to shared resources
+- **Automatic proxy distribution**: Each thread uses different proxies to avoid conflicts
+- **Progress tracking**: Real-time progress updates during concurrent execution

+### How It Works
+- Each worker thread processes accounts independently
+- Proxy pool is shared safely between threads using locks
+- State file (`data.json`) is updated atomically to prevent corruption
+- TOR circuits are refreshed per thread to maintain anonymity
+- Each thread gets its own browser instance to avoid conflicts

+### Recommended Settings
+- **5 workers**: Good balance for most setups
+- **10 workers**: For faster processing if you have many proxies and good hardware
+- **3 workers**: Conservative setting for limited resources

 ## Notes
 - Keep `data.json` private because it contains account information.
+- Concurrent processing requires sufficient proxies (at least as many as workers).
+- Monitor system resources when using high worker counts.